Sexuality in Islam: Transgender

-Moreover, within Islam, there is a tradition of the elaboration and refinement of extended religious doctrines through scholarship.
-This doctrine contains a passage by the scholar and hadith collector An-Nawawi:A mukhannath is the one ("male") who carries in his movements, in his appearance and in his language the characteristics of a woman.
+Moreover—within Islam—there is a tradition of the elaboration and refinement of extended religious doctrines through scholarship.
+This doctrine contains a passage by the scholar and hadith collector al-Nawawi:"A mukhannath is the one ("male") who carries in his movements, in his appearance and in his language the characteristics of a woman.
 There are two types; the first is the one in whom these characteristics are innate, he did not put them on by himself, and therein is no guilt, no blame and no shame, as long as he does not perform any (illicit) act or exploit it for money (prostitution etc.).
-The second type acts like a woman out of immoral purposes and he is the sinner and blameworthy.The hadith collection of Bukhari (compiled in the 9th century from earlier oral traditions) includes a report regarding mukhannathun, effeminate men who were granted access to secluded women's quarters and engaged in other non-normative gender behavior.
+The second type acts like a woman out of immoral purposes and he is the sinner and blameworthy."The Hadith collection of Bukhari—compiled in the 9th century from earlier oral traditions—includes a report regarding mukhannathun, effeminate men who were granted access to secluded women's quarters and engaged in other non-normative gender behavior.
 Another hadith also mention the punishment of banishment, both in connection with Umm Salama's servant and a man who worked as a musician.
-Muhammad described the musician as a mukhannath and threatened to banish him if he did not end his unacceptable career.
-According to Everett K. Rowson, professor of Middle Eastern and Islamic Studies at New York University, none of the sources state that Muhammad banished more than two mukhannathun, and it is not clear to what extent the action was taken because of their breaking of gender rules in itself or because of the "perceived damage to social institutions from their activities as matchmakers and their corresponding access to women".
+Muhammad described the musician as a mukhannath and threatened to banish him if he did not end his "unacceptable" career.
+According to Everett K. Rowson, professor of Middle Eastern and Islamic studies at New York University (NYU), none of the sources state that Muhammad banished more than two mukhannathun, and it is not clear to what extent the action was taken because of their breaking of gender rules in itself or because of the: "perceived damage to social institutions from their activities as matchmakers and their corresponding access to women".

 Iranian thinkers such as Ayatollah Khomeini permit sex reassignment surgery so that people can enter heterosexual relationships.
-Iran is the only However, acceptance of transgender people depend on reassignment surgery.
+However, acceptance of transgender people depend on reassignment surgery.

 Oral sex

-In Sunni Islam, oral sex between a husband and wife is considered "Makruh Tahrimi" or highly undesirable by some Islamic jurists when the act is defined as mouth and tongue coming in contact with the genitals.
-The reason behind considering this act as not recommended is manifold, the foremost being the issue of modesty, purification (Taharat) and cleanliness.
-In Twelver Shia Islam, oral sex is permitted as long as najasah (impurity) is not consumed.
+In Sunni Islam, oral sex between a husband and wife is considered makruh tahrimi or highly undesirable by some Islamic jurists when the act is defined as mouth and tongue coming in contact with the genitals.
+The reason behind considering this act as not recommended is manifold, the foremost being the issue of modesty, purification (taharah) and cleanliness.
+In Twelver Shia Islam, oral sex is permitted as long as najis—likely semen—is not consumed.

-The most common argument states that the mouth and tongue are used for recitation of the Quran and for the remembrance of God (Dhikr).
+The most common argument states that the mouth and tongue are used for recitation of the Quran and for the remembrance of God (dhikr).
 The status of contact between genitals and mouth and genital secretions is also debated among the four Sunni schools, some scholars viewing them as impure and others not.